Common Freight Charges

 Whether your freight is going inside a business or inside a residence, if it needs to cross a threshold rather than going inside a dock or similar receiving area, you'll need to pay for that additional service.

-- How to avoid it: Clearly indicate on your bill of lading whether your freight needs an inside pickup or delivery.
-Another tip: Specify where in the building or on what side of the building your shipment should be received.
+- How to avoid it: Clearly indicate on your BOL whether your freight needs an inside pickup or delivery.
+Another tip: specify where in the building or on what side of the building your shipment should be received.
 Again, providing that sort of detail up front will help eliminate surprise freight shipping charges down the line.

 Appointment, notify or check call charge